lanmarc77/esp-audio-book-player/README.md

 |[=========-    ]|
  ----------------
 ```
-If the button is hold down until the progress at the bottom has counted down the player
+If the button is hold down until the progress bar at the bottom has counted down the player
 will delete all bookmarks and reset all user settings to default values.

 ### Reset screen